José Fonte: International career

 Fonte was selected for the Portugal B squad for the Vale do Tejo tournament in 2006.
 On 24 January, he played against Slovenia as the match ended with a penalty shoot-out loss after a 1–1 draw.

 On 3 October 2014, two months shy of his 31st birthday, Fonte received his first call-up to the senior team, for a friendly with France and a UEFA Euro 2016 qualifier against Denmark.
 He made his debut in another friendly, playing the second half of a 1–0 win over Argentina at Old Trafford on 18 November.

 Fonte was included in Fernando Santos' squad for the Euro 2016 finals.
 His first game in the tournament took place on 25 June, as he started alongside Southampton teammate Cédric Soares in the round-of-16 tie against Croatia, which Portugal won 1–0 after extra time.
 He went on to retain his position until the final, helping to beat hosts France 1–0.

 Fonte was also called up for both the 2018 FIFA World Cup in Russia (four appearances as starter) the victorious 2019 UEFA Nations League Finals (both matches, one start) and the delayed UEFA Euro 2020, where he did not leave the bench.
 On 9 October 2021, he scored his only goal for the national team, in a 3–0 friendly win over Qatar.

 On 24 March 2022, aged 38, Fonte earned his 50th cap in a World Cup qualifying play-offs against Turkey, where he gave away a second-half penalty for a kick at Enes Ünal; however, his Lille teammate Burak Yılmaz missed the shot and the game ended 3–1 for Portugal.
 He was named in a preliminary 55-man squad for the finals in Qatar, but did not make the final cut.

+Coaching career

+On 9 July 2026, Fonte joined Régis Le Bris' coaching staff at Sunderland.